-3.2.7 Sufficient spacers shall be fitted in the gaps between the struck side (B-pillar or other structure) and passenger seat frame, the passenger seat frame and centre console to stabilise the front passenger seat.
+3.2.7 Sufficient spacers shall be fitted in the gaps between the struck side (B-pillar or other structure) and passenger seat, the passenger seat and centre console to stabilise the front passenger seat.
 This represents the behaviour of the struck side seat and centre console due to crash induced intrusion and deformation.
 The spacer shall support the full height of the centre console but does not need to be made from a single piece of foam.
-It will be necessary to cut the seat cover and foam to access the frame, an example how this can be done is shown in the picture below.
+An example how this can be done is shown in the picture below.